When you use Google Flights to find plane tickets, you can get the best fares for where and when you want to travel. Use Google flights to:

 - Choose how you’ll book the flight:

 - When you click Select for your ticket(s), you’ll usually be taken to the airline’s website or online travel agency to complete the transaction.

 - If you have the option to choose “Book on Google,” you can complete the booking transaction with an airline or online travel agency without leaving Google.
-If you choose this option, Google acts only as an intermediary and securely passes your information to the airline or travel agency to process the booking.
+If you choose this option, Google acts only as an intermediary and securely passes your info to the airline or travel agency to process the booking.

 - In some cases, you can book separate tickets for one trip.